gaehlerm/SoftwareEngineering/README.md

 ### Renaming

-Even though renaming does not change the shape of the code, it should be done extremely often.
-Finding good names is one of the hardest tasks in programming.
-There are some general rules how to do it, yet still it’s not easy at all.
+Even though renaming hardly changes the shape of the code, it should be done extremely often.
+Finding good names is one of the hardest tasks in programming as judging the quality of names is very difficult.
+There are some general rules how naming should be done, yet still it’s not easy at all.
 This leads to the fact, that there are many objects with suboptimal names.
 And as you write some code, it may happen that you spot something you just happen to know a better name.
 Then rename this object.
 This is the only way names get better over time.
 Don’t assume the author of the code knew it better.
 You have much more information now at hand that simplifies finding a good name.

+Though you have to pay attention.
+People get used to names.
+If a name for an object has gotten accustomed to the whole development team you shouldn't change it, even if you have a better name.
+Renaming it would cause too much confusion.
+For this reason it is better to name central elements of your code in the beginning of the development and not change them anymore later on.

 ### Extract function

 If I have a function or method that is too long or not cohesive enough, I can replace some of the code with a newly created function.
-This is one of the most important refactoring techniques as too long functions are an extremely prevalent phenomenon and this is the main mechanism to get it under control.
+This is one of the most important refactoring techniques as too long functions are an extremely prevalent phenomenon and extracting functions is the main mechanism to get it under control.
 If there are not too many variables involved, the technique is fairly simple.
 The biggest difficulty is finding good names for the newly created functions.

 Let's say we have this very simple code here.
 We already saw that this is violating the SRP as printing a string and calling a function are two different levels of abstraction.

 ```py
 print("author: Marco Gähler")
 print("********************")